tyla homepage

 The mutation needs to be inherited from both parents to become active (Getty Stock Image)

-Symptoms of this disorder vary widely depending on the child’s specific genetic changes, but common signs to look out for include low muscle tone, developmental delays, and limited speech.
+Symptoms can differ significantly depending on the kid's specific genetic changes, but common signs to look out for include low muscle tone, developmental delays, and limited speech.

 Some children may also present mild learning difficulties or autism traits, while others develop epilepsy, movement disorders, or trouble walking.